-Turn fuel valve to OFF position and allow unit to run until it stalls out.
+Turn fuel valve counter-clockwise to the OFF position and allow unit to run until it stalls out.

 4. Flip start switch OFF/Store

 Turn the start switch to the OFF position and store the generator.

 CAUTION: Do not obstruct any ventilation openings and keep the generator in a cool dry area.